 Oprah tried to solve the problem a couple of times by televising mass bra fittings on her show.
 But not much has changed over the years.
-Just recently, lingerie giant Triumph conducted a survey of 10,000 women and found that over 75% admit to wearing the wrong size bra.
+Just recently, lingerie giant Triumph conducted a survey of 10,000 women and found that some 65% are wearing the wrong size bra.

 Why is it that we choose to be uncomfortable in our own foundations, and does it even matter?

 Here are five reasons why women could be wearing the wrong size bra: